This is an in-depth comparison of a website and a sales funnel.

 The term “sales funnel” refers to a consumer-focused marketing model that illustrates the process of a customer’s journey toward the purchase of a good or service.

-Much like a normal funnel, a sales funnel narrows as you go down.
+Like a normal funnel, a sales funnel narrows as you go down.

 The basic sales funnel model is based on the AIDA model (Awareness → Interest → Desire → Action), consists of four main stages:

-• Awareness – the consumer becomes aware of a category, product, or brand (usually through advertising)
+- Awareness – the consumer becomes aware of a category, product, or brand (usually through advertising)

-• Interest – the consumer becomes interested in learning about brand benefits & how the brand fits with the lifestyle
+- Interest – the consumer becomes interested in learning about brand benefits & how the brand fits with the lifestyle

-• Desire – the consumer develops a favorable disposition towards the brand
+- Desire – the consumer develops a favorable disposition towards the brand

-• Action – the consumer forms a purchase intention, shops around, engages in the trial or makes a purchase
+- Action – the consumer forms a purchase intention, shops around, engages in the trial or makes a purchase

-Much like a normal funnel, a sales funnel narrows as you go down.
+Like a normal funnel, a sales funnel narrows as you go down.

 How Does a Sales Funnel Work?